Eurydia/notes-on-clean-programming-language/content/_index.md

 ```
 // Language: Clean

-safeDivAlt 9 0  // Uh oh
+badSafeDivAlt 9 0  // Uh oh
 ```

-With the current implementation of `safeDivAlt`, it is clear that the second implementation is never reached.
+With the current implementation of `badSafeDivAlt`, it is clear that the second implementation is never reached.

 It is important to recognize that, this parameter-argument matching is not the same as performing equality checks.